vyperlang/vyper/docs/types.rst

 .. note::
-   While at runtime shifts can be for any number of bits, to prevent common mistakes, the compiler is stricter at compile-time and will prevent out of bounds shifts.
+   While at runtime shifts are unchecked (that is, they can be for any number of bits), to prevent common mistakes, the compiler is stricter at compile-time and will prevent out of bounds shifts.
 For instance, at runtime, ``1 << 257`` will evaluate to ``0``, while that expression at compile-time will raise an ``OverflowException``.

 .. index:: ! uint, ! uintN, ! unsigned integer